Martin Luther King Jr. Community Human Rights Breakfast

 Each year at the Breakfast, the Rosa Parks Award for Outstanding Service and Dedication to human rights in our area is presented to a deserving member of our community, and a Youth Award which recognizes the work of high school and University students.

-While there is no cost to attend this event, this is our major fundraiser for the year, so we encourage you to donate what you can by either visiting our donation page: Click here to make a donation, or mail in the form at the bottom of the page found here: 2024 Breakfast
+This is our major fundraiser for the year, so we encourage you to donate what you can by either visiting our donation page: Click here to make a donation, or mail in the form at the bottom of the page found here: 2025 Breakfast

 Attendance will be limited due to space.
 Please register in advance to help us with our count.
 Register for the event here at the top of this page.